demisto/content/Packs/ExpanseV2/Integrations/FeedExpanse/README.md

-Use FeedExpanse to retrieve the discovered IPs/Domains/Certificates from Expanse Expander
+Use this feed to retrieve the discovered IPs/Domains/Certificates from Expanse Expander asset database.

-This integration was developed and tested with version 2 of Expander Asset API
+This integration was developed and tested with version 2 of Expander Asset API.

+Expanse is a Palo Alto Networks company.

+Supported Cortex XSOAR versions: 6.0.0 and later.

-## Configure FeedExpanse on Cortex XSOAR
+## Configure Expanse Expander Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for FeedExpanse.
+2. Search for Expanse Expander Feed.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |